AkselGlyholt/velocity-limbo-handler/readme.md

 👉 Full setup & advanced features in the [Wiki](../../wiki).

-Made to work with (https://github.com/LOOHP/Limbo)[LOOHP's Limbo] server, but any other server is also fine.
+Made to work with [LOOHP's Limbo](https://github.com/LOOHP/Limbo) server, but any other server is also fine.

 ---